 The cell at the end of the corridor with the bars, wood-block floor and shackles was built for Aboriginal prisoners.
 This is a reflection of the times.
 Records show that cell 9 was not used post 1940, unfortunately prior records have not been located to date but the search goes on.

 The yard at the end of the corridor was used for exercise and toilets.
 The Exercise Yard is worth a visit just for the toilets!
 Originally the Exercise Yard had no roof – which led to many escapes - and a wood-block floor.
 Sadly the wood blocks were removed in the 1980s when the site became an art centre.
+Wander down the dark gaol corridor and immerse yourself in the audio-visual exhibit, Stories from the Cells.

 • Courtroom